viperproject/boogie-proofgen/README.md

 For a large part of our supported subset, our generated certificate shows that the input Boogie program represented as an AST program (i.e., the representation after parsing) is correct under the assumption of the VC.
-For some parts of our subset, we support only the validation of a subset of the transformation:
+For some parts of our subset, we support only the validation of a subset of the transformations:
 In particular, we currently do not support gotos and breaks in the AST-to-CFG transformation, and we also do not support the elimination of dead variables.
 If the input program has gotos or breaks, and dead variables, then our generated certificate shows that the CFG representation *after* dead variable elimination (but before block coalescing) is correct under the assumption of the VC (so, we can handle representations of gotos and breaks in CFGs).